PavlidisLab/gemmapy/docs/tutorial.rst

 GSE46416 State- and trait-specific gene expression in euthymia and mania 8997 GSE46416 32 human

-To query large amounts of data, the API has a pagination system which uses the *limit* and *offset* parameters.
+To query large amounts of data, the API has a pagination system which uses the :code:`limit` and :code:`offset` parameters.
 To avoid overloading the server, calls are limited to a maximum of 100 entries, so the offset allows you to get the next batch of entries in the next call(s).
 For simplicity, this example shows how pagination works with 5 entries per